Tory Den, Burlington

 There is much history to this jumble of rocks – and I’d be remiss if I didn’t remark on the fact that this is the first den/cave in CT I’ve been to in which I could actually hang out and almost even stand up.
 Just like ol’ Stephen Graves…

-Instead of me telling it, I’ll leave it up to the pros; The Sons of the American Revolution (whose writing needed some serious help!):
+Instead of me telling it, I’ll leave it up to the pros; [a no longer existent article from] The Sons of the American Revolution website:

 In the Burlington ledges, at the southwest part of the town, is a cave known as the Tory den.
 Stephen Graves and his bride of about nineteen lived in a log cabin in the southeast part of Harwinton, within a mile of this cave.
 He was drafted, hired a substitute, and while his substitute was still in the service at Grave’s expense, he was again drafted.
 This he considered unjust and freely expressed his opinion, thereby incurring the enmity of Captain Wilson and his company of the Sons of Liberty.